snok/pep585-upgrade/README.md

 ### Supporting the project

-Contributions are of course always welcome, and please leave a ✭ if this project helped you 👏
+Please leave a ✭ if this project helped you 👏 and contributions are always welcome!